 “A recent survey says a disorganized workspace can lead to decreased productivity and unprofessional behavior.”
 Inc Magazine.

 When you create a more structured environment you become more efficient and effective.
 You are no longer scrambling to locate important papers, files, emails or even your keys.
 Your time management increases as does your personal and professional productivity.
 Your setting is not just about physical space but mental as well.
 If you reside in chaos or mayhem, it does transmit into your work habits and daily living.

 “When your environment is cluttered, the chaos restricts your ability to focus.
 The clutter also limits your brain’s ability to process information.
 Clutter makes you distracted and unable to process information as well as you do in an uncluttered, organized, and serene environment.”
-Via: Scientists find physical clutter negatively affects your ability to focus, process information
+Princeton University

-Fired up and ready to implement just a few changes?
+Fired up and ready to reclaim your productivity?